 If you have back or joint problems, talk to your doctor to see if cycling could be beneficial to you.

 Cycling is considered aerobic exercise, not resistance training.
 But the effort required to put your bike in motion will improve the overall function of your lower body.
 And keeping a bike upright and moving engages muscles throughout your body, including your upper body and core.

 “Any time you challenge your muscles you build muscle,” Austin says.
-In addition to cycling, make sure you include resistance training as part of your weekly exercise routine.
-She recommends you follow guidelines from the American College of Sports Medicine.
+In addition to cycling, make sure you include resistance training as part of your exercise routine at least twice a week.